Prospects often ask us if our capital expenditure management software is off-the-shelf.

-Another consideration, in addition to budget tracking, is whether you need to record and track the actual cash flow?
+In addition to budget tracking, another consideration is whether you need to record and track the actual cash flow.
 For many companies, this is an unnecessary overhead, but for the companies that need to closely manage cash flow for potentially significant expenditures, this can be crucially important.

 In simple workflows, each approver would approve or reject a request but what if you wanted to include functional or departmental users to provide recommendations rather than decisions?

 Perhaps you need the input of IT, Marketing, Health & Safety, or another department to review and add their comments to a request to help inform later approvers but these users themselves do not have the authority to reject a request.
 Implementing ‘recommendation’ steps alongside approval steps might be the solution.

 Do you operate internationally?
 Do you have users around the globe speaking several different languages?
 If so, it might make sense to automatically display the capital expenditure request forms and user interfaces in the current user’s local language.
 Conversely, if you are expecting global authorisation from the head office, will you need to ensure the fields on the request form, such as the description or justification, are completed in the same language as the head office?

 Or will three quotes be mandatory only if the requested amount is above a certain threshold?
 Can there be overrides to this?
 For example, if a product is only available from one supplier or when the request is an emergency?

 Do approvers need to see an ROI spreadsheet (in an Excel template for consistency)?
 If so, this may be required for profit-generating purchases only, so you might need rules around this.